Replication in Visual Diffusion Models: A Survey and Outlook: Understanding

 \subsection{Data}

 Data plays a crucial role in the replication phenomenon observed in visual diffusion models.
-The quality, duplication, and bias present in the training data directly impact the model’s behavior and performance.
-As shown in Fig. \ref{Fig: understanding} (a), in this section, we explore how \textit{insufficient training data}, \textit{image duplication}, \textit{misleading captions}, and \textit{data types} contribute to replication.
+The quality, duplication, and bias present in the training data directly impact the model’s behavior.
+As shown in Fig. \ref{Fig: understanding} (a), this section explores how \textit{insufficient training data}, \textit{image duplication}, \textit{misleading captions}, and \textit{data types} contribute to replication.

 \textbf{Insufficient training data.} When the training dataset is too small, the model is not exposed to enough variety and tends to overfit the limited examples it has seen.
 This overfitting means that the model memorizes specific details of the training data, which it then replicates during the generation phase.
 The concept of Effective Model Memorization (EMM) \cite{gu2023memorization} is introduced to represent the maximum size of a training dataset where the model approximates the theoretical optimum in terms of memorization.
 Empirically, researchers \cite{gu2023memorization} also show that as the size of the training dataset increases, the replication ratio decreases.